Long Layover? How To Sleep At An Airport Like A Pro

 Prepare for bed

 Change into something comfortable if you have to.
 Brush your teeth, wash your face and take off your shoes.
-Listen to some music or read a book if you want and then try to relax and get some sleep.
-You’ll feel better when you wake up.
-Maybe even take off your shoes or put on footwear that is comfortable enough to sleep in.
+Listen to some music or read a book and try to relax.
+Maybe even take off your shoes or put on comfortable footwear to sleep in.

 Bon Voyage

-Sleeping in airports can be fun, or it can be total hell.
+Sleeping at airports can be fun, or it can be total hell.
 Use your best judgment in deciding whether or not to sleep in an airport for long layovers.
-My kids love sleeping in airports, and I do too, but not when I’m alone.
+My kids love sleeping in airports, and I do, too, but not when I’m alone.

 Related Articles you might like